 Trust in God’s Provision: Demonstrating faith that God will meet your needs as you honor Him with your finances.

-Pray for guidance as you prepare, asking God to help you communicate His financial principles with clarity and love.
-As Proverbs 3:5-6 encourages, “Trust in the Lord with all your heart and lean not on your own understanding; in all your ways submit to him, and he will make your paths straight.”
+Proverbs 3:5-6 says, "Trust in the Lord with all your heart and do not lean on your own understanding.
+In all your ways acknowledge him, and he will make straight your paths."

 Your Step-by-Step Guide To Meaningful Family Money Meetings